Support for Refugee and Immigrant Populations

 Student Voices

 This spring, at Chippewa Technical College, English language learners wrote a book of personal narratives!
 The title is “Voices of the Valley: Immigrant Stories from Students of Chippewa Valley Technical College.”
 It was written by students, lightly edited by faculty, and designed by CVTC graphic design students.
 There is a collection of 57 stories ranging from Beginners-Advanced from various countries.
-You can access the resource below.

 Other Resources

-Funded by the Office of Refugee Resettlement (ORR), Switchboard offers a library of learning resources, an online evidence database, a range of self-paced e-learning courses, regular live learning opportunities, and on-demand technical assistance for ORR-funded organizations.
+Switchboard Connecting Resettlement Experts: Funded by the Office of Refugee Resettlement (ORR), Switchboard offers a library of learning resources, an online evidence database, a range of self-paced e-learning courses, regular live learning opportunities, and on-demand technical assistance for ORR-funded organizations.
 Switchboard is implemented by the International Rescue Committee (IRC).

 Contact a Representative at a WTCS College